Monica English the Witch of Gayton, Norfolk, England

 ~ 1950's to 1960's

-In the mid 1950's, Monica English and perhaps her husband Robert met with some people who were Witches of the Old Craft Witchcraft in or near Gayton, Norfolk.
+Allegedly, the story is that in the mid 1950's, Monica English and perhaps her husband Robert met with some people who were Witches of the Old Craft Witchcraft in or near Gayton, Norfolk.
 Monica and perhaps Robert eventually joined their coven.

-Monica English then went and joined Gerald Gardner's coven at Brickett Wood to find out more about them.
-Apparently there were some members in the Norfolk coven that were disappointed that Monica did this.
+In 1959, Monica English then went and joined Gerald Gardner's coven at Brickett Wood to find out more about them.

 ~ Lois Bourne, Margo, Bertram, and the Norfolk Coven